Yimikami/pengu-plugins/README.md

 ## 🔌 Available Plugins

-### 🔄 Rune Plugin (v0.0.2)
+### 🔄 Rune Plugin (v0.0.3)

-> Automatically fetches and applies optimal runes from U.GG or Lolalytics during champion select!
+> Automatically fetches and applies optimal runes and item sets from U.GG or Lolalytics during champion select!

 **Key Features:**

 - 🔄 Auto-fetches optimal runes from U.GG or Lolalytics

+- 📦 Auto-creates optimal item sets from Lolalytics
 - 🔄 Configurable rune provider (U.GG/Lolalytics)
+- ⚙️ Toggle item sets feature on/off
-- 🎯 Role-specific rune configurations
+- 🎯 Role-specific rune and item configurations
 - 📊 Uses latest patch data automatically
 - 📝 If no position provided, the plugin will analyze your champion pick and find most popular position for the champion and apply runes accordingly